 The NMSCC can also be written into grants for statistical consultation.
 Some statistical consulting is also available for clients outside the University on a fee-for-service basis.

 Careful design of data collection is the proper basis for statistical analysis.
 A typical analysis will involve data exploration, model formulation, model fitting, checking, and finally data summary and interpretation.

 Typical projects are billed at $150.00 per hour; however, the hourly rate is negotiable.
 For example, a basic statistical analysis with minimal interpretation is billed at $100.00/hour.
 A separate reimbursement rate will be needed for presentations.

-For projects that require more statistical services than SCC can offer without charge, SCC and its staff are available to submit joint, collaborative research grant/contract proposals or to enter into subcontract agreements.
+For projects that require more statistical services than NMSCC can offer without charge, NMSCC and its staff are available to submit joint, collaborative research grant/contract proposals or to enter into subcontract agreements.
 Such agreements might cover any or all of the various statistical/quantitative aspects of the research.